trac-hacks/trac-UserPicturesPlugin/README.txt

 Credit goes to Michael Bayer for the idea -- and most of the code -- in https://bitbucket.org/zzzeek/tracvatar

+A mirror is also available on Bitbucket: https://bitbucket.org/boldprogressives/trac-userpictures-plugin

 The avatar engine is configurable, and two are provided in this
 package: a GravatarProvider that looks up the user's email address at Gravatar, and a UserManagerProvider that uses internally hosted images